-Universal Primary Care
+\ \ \ Universal Primary Care \ \ \

 Sec.
-16. PURPOSE
+18. PURPOSE

 The purpose of Secs.
-16 through 19 of this act is to establish the administrative framework and reduce financial barriers as preliminary steps to the implementation of the principles set forth in 2011 Acts and Resolves cost of providing primary care to all Vermonters without deductibles, coinsurance, or co-payments or, if necessary, with limited cost-sharing.
+18 through 21 of this act is to establish the administrative framework and reduce financial barriers as preliminary steps to the implementation of the principles set forth in 2011 Acts and Resolves No. 48 to enable Vermonters to receive necessary health care and examine the cost of providing primary care to all Vermonters without deductibles, coinsurance, or co-payments or, if necessary, with limited cost-sharing.
+Sec.
+19. DEFINITION OF PRIMARY CARE